5 Habits for Being Effective (No Matter Who You Are)

 Always have clear priorities on what will produce the most outstanding result with your time investment to ensure you are maximizing your effectiveness.

-#5 – Make effective decisions
+#5 – Make Effective Decisions

 You must have a system in place where all opinions are heard before making a decision and a clear path is outlined to achieve the desired result.

 “[Effective executives] know that an effective decision is always a judgment based on ‘dissenting opinions’ rather than on ‘consensus on the facts.’
 And they know to make many decisions fast means to make the wrong decisions.
 What is needed are few, but fundamental decisions.
-What is needed is the right strategy rather than the razzle-dazzle tactics.”
+What is needed is the right strategy rather than razzle-dazzle tactics.”

 Fostering a culture where dissenting opinions are encouraged is a habit unto itself.
 Don’t become enamored with making decisions if you aren’t making effective decisions.

 Let the team at Exercise.com provide you with valuable insights into being more effective and also provide you with the tools you need to focus on the most important aspects of your fitness business.
 Schedule a call today!